openssl/web/docs/OpenSSL300Design.md

     *   Low Level Implementations: This is the set of components that actually implement the cryptographic primitives (to meet the FIPS-mandated self-contained requirement).
-*   ~~ Engines Provider: A shim that allows existing engines to work when called via the Core. ~~
 *   Legacy Provider: Provides implementations of older algorithms that will be exposed via EVP-level APIs.
 *   3rd Party Providers: Eventually, third-parties may provide their